 - b.
-In NI the Centre for Environmental Data and Recording (CEDaR) records all data reported for both native and non-native species and can be found at: CEDaR Online Recording | CEDaR Online Recording (habitas.org.uk) - c.
-In the Rol, the National Biodiversity Data Centre (NBDC) records all data reported for both native and non-native species and can be found at https://biodiversityireland.ie/. - 5.
-Competent authorities should identify low-lying coastal areas along the management plan area that are particularly vulnerable to coastal flooding due to rising sea levels and establish mitigation measures to reduce the risks of flooding.
-In NI, this is the responsibility of the Department for Infrastructure (DFI) and in the Rol this is the responsibility of the Office of Public Works (OPW).

-a.
-The competent authorities should promote the restoration and establishment of coastal saltmarshes in areas identified as being vulnerable to rising sea levels.

-i.
-This should involve engagements with local landowners and communities to raise awareness through identification procedures and to be developed in conjunction with both regional and local authorities.

-b.
-Saltmarsh habitats have the effect of by binding and raising sediments, reducing the risk of coastal flooding due to rising sea levels.

-c.
-Competent authorities should identify areas at risk for breeding or overwintering birds within and adjacent to MPAs and install mitigation measure to reduce declines, examples include the installation of artificial floating islands.
+All shoreline users, particularly those with regular access to the designated features, should take extra care in areas highly sensitive to coastal erosion such as sand dunes through awareness of local existing signage and areas off limits. - 4.
+All maritime users should report any/all sightings and occurrences of non-indigenous species to the competent authorities. - 5.
+Marine users can learn about non-indigenous species and the reporting procedures with the relevant departments using the island of Ireland Interactive Story Map and Citizen Science. - a.
+In NI the Centre for Environmental Data and Recording (CEDaR) records all data reported for both native and non-native species. - b.
+In the RoI, the National Biodiversity Register (NBR) records all data reported for both native and non-native species and can be found at https://biodiversityireland.ie/. - 4.
+Competent authorities must identify low-lying coastal areas along the management plan area that are particularly vulnerable to coastal flooding due to rising sea levels and establish mitigation measures to reduce the risks of flooding.
+In NI, this is the responsibility of the Department for Infrastructure (DFI) and in the RoI this is the responsibility of the Office of Public Works (OPW). - a.
+The competent authorities should promote the restoration and establishment of coastal saltmarshes in areas identified as being vulnerable to rising sea levels. - i.
+This should involve engagements with local landowners and communities to raise awareness through identification procedures and be developed in conjunction with both regional and local authorities. - b.
+Saltmarsh habitats have the effect of binding and raising sediments, reducing the risk of coastal flooding due to rising sea levels. - c.
+Competent authorities should identify areas at risk for breeding or overwintering birds within and adjacent to MPAs and install mitigation measures to reduce declines: examples include the installation of artificial floating islands. - 5.
+Conservation methods of seabirds should be adapted to focus on the current climate related threats that seabird colonies within the management plan area face (Johnston et al., 2021). - 6.
+The competent authorities should review current conservation methods and adjust to tackle the climate related influences on particular prey species that are most susceptible to extreme weather events and other climate change related impacts (Johnston et al., 2021).

-6. Coastal work to combat erosion and maritime works capable of altering the coastline are subject to Environmental Impact Assessment under The Marine Works (EIA) Regulations 2007 as amended.
-DAERA has published guidance on requirements of EIA in marine licensing:

-https://www.daera-ni.gov.uk/publications/northern-ireland-guidanceenvironmental-impact-assessment-under-part-4-marine-and-coastal-accessact.

-- 7. Climate change adaptation should focus on managed realignment using 'Nature-Based Solutions' to aid foraging and nesting success sustainability. - a.
-The competent authorities should review current conservation methods through 'Nature-Based Solutions' which could aid nesting success through shoreline stabilisation or creation of new wetland habitats. - i.
-This process could use existing treated waste from infrastructure projects or marine projects. - b.
-Conservation management should switch focus to protection of prey fish stocks of and the protection of internationally important sea bird colonies from storm events (Johnston et al., 2021).
+- 7. Suggest that conservation management switch focus to the conservation of prey fish stocks of and the protection of internationally important seabird colonies from storm events (Johnston et al., 2021). - 8.
+Future proofing of all marine craft should look towards a reduction of diesel, petrol and LPG operations and transition to low carbon emission technologies to achieve net zero carbon target for 2050.

-- c.
-Government Departments across the island of Ireland should examine limited access time periods to fishing grounds with sand eels or herring to aid enhancement of food provision for seabirds. - d.
-Government Departments should ensure that climate change adaptation and mitigation measures should align with the seabird conservation strategy and the MPA strategy review.

-Blue Carbon Habitats.
+Blue Carbon habitats.